muzammil5539/IBM-AI-Engineer-Specialization/README.md

 ##### Module 2 Summary and Highlights

-Congratulations!
-You have completed this lesson.
-At this point in the course, you know:

 Regression models relationships between a continuous target variable and explanatory features, covering simple and multiple regression types.

 Simple regression uses a single independent variable to estimate a dependent variable, while multiple regression involves more than one independent variable.